This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 - Tables and figures are all cited in the text.
 Tables are included within the text document, whilst figure files are uploaded as supplementary files.

 Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
-Each file is no more than 20MB per file.
+Each is no more than 20MB per file.
 The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).

 - Every effort has been made to ensure that author names are removed from the manuscript.
 The following link provides information on ensuring a blind review.